Relative Nakayama-Zariski decomposition and minimal models of generalized pairs: Introduction

 \section{Introduction}

 We work over the field of complex numbers $\mathbb C$.

 The theory of \emph{generalized pairs} (\emph{g-pairs} for short) was introduced by Birkar and Zhang in \cite{BZ16} to tackle the effective Iitaka fibration conjecture.
 The structure of g-pairs naturally appears in the canonical bundle formula and sub-adjunction formulas \cite{Kaw98,FM00}.
-This theory has been used in an essential way in the proof of the Borisov-Alexeev-Borisov conjecture \cite{Bir19,Bir21}.
-We refer the reader to \cite{Bir20} for a more detailed introduction to the theory of g-pairs.
+This theory has been used in an essential way in the proof of the Borisov-Alexeev-Borisov conjecture \cite{Bir19,Bir21a}.
+We refer the reader to \cite{Bir21b} for a more detailed introduction to the theory of g-pairs.

-Recently, there are some progress towards the minimal model program theory for generalized pairs.
-In particular, in \cite{HL21}, Hacon and the first author proved the cone theorem, contraction theorem, and the existence of flips for $\Qq$-factorial glc g-pairs.
+Recently, there is significant progress towards the minimal model program theory for generalized pairs.
+In particular, in \cite{HL21a}, Hacon and the first author proved the cone theorem, contraction theorem, and the existence of flips for $\Qq$-factorial lc g-pairs.
 However, some related results on the termination of flips and the existence of log minimal models and good minimal models for generalized pairs remain unknown.
-For example, we have the following results: \begin{thm} \begin{enumerate} \item (\cite[Theorem 1.5]{HH20}) Let $(X,B)/Z$ be a pair and $A\geq 0$ an ample$/Z$ $\Rr$-divisor such that $(X,\Delta:=B+A)$ is lc.
-Then $(X,\Delta)/Z$ has a good minimal model or a Mori fiber space. \item (\cite[Theorem 1.1]{Has19}; see \cite{Bir12,HX13} for the $\Qq$-coefficient case) Let $(X,B)/Z$ be a pair and $A\geq 0$ an $\Rr$-divisor such that $(X,B+A)$ is glc and $K_X+B+A\sim_{\Rr,Z}0$.
-Then: \begin{enumerate} \item $(X,B)/Z$ has either a Mori fiber space or a log minimal model $(Y,B_Y)/Z$. \item If $K_Y+B_Y$ is nef$/Z$, then $K_Y+B_Y$ is semi-ample$/Z$. \item If $(X,B)$ is $\Qq$-factorial dlt, then any $(K_X+B)$-MMP$/Z$ with scaling of an ample$/Z$ $\Rr$-divisor terminates. \end{enumerate} \end{enumerate} \end{thm}
+For example, we have the following results in the setting of usual pairs: